*COMPETITION NOW CLOSED*

 Please continue further down the page for all eligibility information, rules, and terms and conditions.

-For any questions about the application process and the competition, please contact Ellie Palmer at [email protected].
+For any questions about the application process and the competition, please contact Ellie Palmer at [email protected]

 - The Pianist 2023 Amateur Piano Competition is open to pianists of all nationalities and professions.

 - Applicants must have been born on or before 1 March 1998.
 You will be asked to provide a photocopy of identification in your application form.
 Please make sure you include this with your application, otherwise your entry will be disqualified.
+Please upload a JPG/PNG of a photocopy of your ID or Passport when uploading the application form.

 - You must not derive your principle source of income from performance.